Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Plug-and-Play MDI-QKD

-It is necessary to note how the plug-and-play architecture affects the security of MDI-QKD.
-Note that the original MDI-QKD provides unconditional security against any detector side channel attack.
-Since the plug-and-play architecture does not disturb the measurement setup of the MDI-QKD, the unconditional security against the detector side channel attacks can be also guaranteed.
-On the other hand, the plug-and-play architecture may weaken the security against the hackings on sources.
-These vulnerabilities, however, can easily be circumvented by applying simple techniques that are already developed for an ordinary P\&P QKD~\cite{gisin06}.
+It is necessary to discuss how the plug-and-play architecture affects the security of MDI-QKD.
+A rigorous security proof for P\&P MDI-QKD has been provided recently~\cite{xu15}.
+The only thing we must consider now is the security of P\&P MDI-QKD system being implemented with realistic devices.
+Since the plug-and-play architecture does not disturb the measurement setup of the MDI-QKD, unconditional security against any detector side channel attacks is guaranteed.
+On the other hand, the plug-and-play architecture may weaken the security against the attacks on the light sources, such as Trojan-horse and phase remapping attacks.
+These vulnerabilities can be circumvented by applying countermeasure techniques that are already developed for an ordinary plug-and-play QKD~\cite{xu10,gisin06,zhao08}.
+However, it is still an open question to develop robust countermeasures for plug-and-play QKD system~\cite{sajeed15}.
+We remark that the security issue for the P\&P MDI-QKD might be more complicated and interesting to study if Chalie is disguised by Eve and does not cooperate with Alice and Bob.